Getting Started With Visual Policy Editor

 If the policy is saved successfully, the save button (top, left) will be grayed out, and there will be a confirmation message.

-6. Use the All Resources box to identify the resources in the tree (in Intermediate check mark - few items are selected in the tree).
+• Use the All Resources box to identify the resources in the tree (an intermediate check mark means only some items are selected in the tree).

-7. Use the Search bar to search for particular action or resource.
+• Use the Search bar to search for a particular action or resource.

 Change the permission by clicking on the icon to Allow Permission or Deny Permission (the Allow Permission state is shown).